-The security objective OT.Data_Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
-This objective is mainly achieved by FTP ITC.1/PACE using FCS_COP.1/PACE_MAC.
-A prerequisite for establishing this trusted channel is a successful PACE or Chip Terminal Authentication v.1 (FIA UID.1/PACE, FIA UAU.1/PACE) and possessing the FCS CKM.1/DH PACE FCS_CKM.1/CA and resp. special FIA_UAU.5/PACE, FIA_UAU.6/PACE resp.
+The security objective OT.Data Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
+This objective is mainly achieved by FTP_ITC.1/PACE using FCS_COP.1/PACE_MAC.
+A prerequisite for establishing this trusted channel is a successful PACE or Authentication (FIA_UID.1/PACE, FIA UAU.1/PACE) Chip and Terminal v.1 FCS_CKM.1/CA FCS_CKM.1/DH_PACE resp.
+FCS_CKM.1/CA and possessing the special properties FIA_UAU.5/PACE, FIA_UAU.6/PACE resp.
 FIA_UAU.6/EAC.
 FDP_RIP.1 requires erasing the values of session keys (here: for KMAC).
 FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
 The SFR FMT MTD.1./KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
 FMT_MTD.1/PA requires that SO_D containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
 The SFR FCS_RND.1 represents a general support for cryptographic operations needed.
 The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.